lzontar/GrafMuvi/README.md

 [Express](http://expressjs.com/) is a web framework for *Node.js*.
 It provides several HTTP utility methods and middleware and therefore makes creating an API easier.
 ### Travis CI
 [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) is a development practice which requires developers to commit their code to a shared repository very often (even several times a day).
 We will use [Travis CI](https://travis-ci.com/) as our continuous integration system.
-### MochaJS
+### Jest
 Test-driven development([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) is software development process which encourages developers to first write tests and then the code.
 This has proven to fasten and improve the development cycle.
-We will use TDD in our project as well and [MochaJS](https://mochajs.org/) is a framework, which makes writing tests in *JavaScript* easier.
+We will use TDD in our project as well using [Jest](https://jestjs.io/) which is a JavaScript testing framework.
 ### Apiary
 Every service has to have a good documentation, where developers will be able to see how to use the service.
 For this we will use [Apiary](https://apiary.io/), which is a platform for API design, development and documentation.
 We will use it for documentation.
 ### Logstash